SoftwareAG/cumulocity-react-runtime-widget/README.md

 For widget development using ReactJs, follow the below link. https://github.com/SoftwareAG/cumulocity-sample-react-library

-1. Follow the step 2 or 3 to create a library and use it in your project.

-Follow the steps to create react library widget (give the link here and generate .tgz file)

-2. Create a folder with the name "binary"  and place the copied .tgz file under this folder.
+1. Create a folder with the name "binary"  and place the copied .tgz file under this folder.
-3. Run the below command to add the widget library you just created to this project.
+2. Run the below command to add the widget library you just created to this project.
 ```
 npm i ./binary/react-library-file-name.
 Example:  npm i ./binary/sample-react-library1.1.0.6.tgz
 ```
    Add your react library widget in Project-Name/projects/Library-Name/src/lib folder

-4. If you have published the react widget library on npm then you can install it using npm react-library-name.
+3. If you have published the react widget library on npm then you can install it using npm react-library-name.
 ```
 npm i react-library-name
 npm i sample-react-library1@1.0.6
 ```
-5. Replace the code in library-name.component.ts file with the below piece of code
+4. Replace the code in Project-Name/projects/library-name/src/lib/library-name.component.ts file with the below piece of code

 ```
 import { AfterViewInit, Component, Input, OnChanges} from  '@angular/core';
 import { FetchClient } from  '@c8y/client';
 import  *  as  React  from  'react';
 import  *  as  ReactDOM  from  'react-dom';
-import { FetchDeviceDetails } from  'sample-react-library1/lib';

 @Component({
 selector:  'cumulocity-react-demo-widget',